19hours/sg-statutes/Acts/Apportionment of Rents Act.md

 ### Mode of service of notice where not personal

 5\.
-If the Collector is unable to find any person upon whom service ought to be effected, he may serve the notice upon that person by posting it on the land and at the Land Office, and such posting shall be deemed to be good service.
+If the Collector is unable to find any person upon whom service ought to be effected, he may serve the notice upon that person by posting it on the land and at the office of the Authority, and such posting shall be deemed to be good service.

+[17/2001 wef 01/06/2001]

 ### Objection to apportionment